The Swetky Agency

 Print This Page

-Length: 52,000 Words plus Author-Supplied Pix
+Length: 60,000 Words plus Author-Supplied Pix

 Genre: Humor, Mainstream/Contemporary, Illustrated, Gift

 Sentence: A desperate O.J.
-Simpson tries to reclaim his adoring public, and he will stop at nothing to show the world he is a True American--a non-ex-wife killer in this parody of "If I Did It."
+Simpson tries to reclaim his adoring public, and he will stop at nothing to show the world he is an innocent true American--a non-ex-wife killer in this parody of If I Did It

 Blurb: When O.J.
-Simpson unwillingly retires to a reclusive life after the infamous homicide scandal, he sets out to win back his legacy and his fans.
-In a parody of "If I Did It," he showcases his charisma and tries to resurrect his innocent role-model persona while searching for the real killer.
+Simpson unwillingly submits to a life behind bars after the recent Las Vegas robbery conviction, he sets out to win back his legacy and his fans.
+In a parody of If I Did It, he showcases his charisma and tries to resurrect his innocent role-model persona while desperately throwing all of the blame wherever he can.
+He vows to find his ex-wife's real killer and prove he's not a criminal.
 But can he redeem himself while arrogantly continuing to contradict himself...and will anyone actually believe him?

 The (real) O.J.
 Simpson murder case was one of the most closely followed trials in U.S. history.
 The verdict stunned the public, spawning outrage from everyday people and the media.
 Simpson's ongoing battle to avoid paying damages to the victims' families and the events stemming from his involvement in the 2007 Las Vegas robbery keep him in the news.

-This book is not merely a parody of "If I Did It: Confessions of the Killer," but a parody of Simpson's life through all of his scandals, from his attitude toward the media and those involved in his crimes to his response after the public outcry following his controversial promotion of his own book.
+This book is not merely a parody of If I Did It: Confessions of the Killer, but a parody of Simpson's life through all of his scandals, from his attitude toward the media and those involved in his crimes to his response after the public outcry following his controversial promotion of his own book.

 In this book, "O.J.
 Simpson" jumps aggressively from topic to topic--he argues how he can't be guilty of any criminal accusation; he blasts Nicole Simpson and denounces her as a person; and he boasts about his NFL status in the Pro Football Hall of Fame.
 In this book's hypothetical narratives, he mocks first how he would have killed Nicole Simpson had he actually done it, then how he would have robbed the Las Vegas Palace Station hotel if he'd had the chance.
-He includes transcripts of calls he made to Ronald Goldman's father, to an orange juice corporation and phone sex hotline, and to Leslie Nielson, where he attempts to persuade everyone that he is innocent.
+He includes transcripts of calls he made to Ronald Goldman's father, to Leslie Nielsen, and to an orange juice corporation and phone sex hotline, where he attempts to persuade everyone that he is innocent.
 Pages are gathered from online message boards where he argues how he is innocent but is laughed at and ridiculed.

 "O.J.
 Simpson" discusses his distinction as a father figure and role model for people like him: "people who didn't kill their ex-wives."
 He gathers interviews and testimonials from groups of children, frat boys, hipsters, hippies, and clubbers.
 He shares a poem he wrote that unintentionally showcases his violent tendencies.